Submissions

 Manuscript preparation

-b) The length of the articles should not exceed 9,000 words (including tables, figures, and references), double spaced, using Times New Roman font sized 12.
+e) The length of the articles should not exceed 9,000 words (including tables, figures, and references, excluding Abstract).

-e) The authors are obliged to prepare two abstracts – one short abstract in English and one (translated) in Slovene language.
+g) Authors are obliged to prepare two abstracts – one short abstract in English and one (translated) in Slovene language.
 For foreign authors translation of the abstract into Slovene will be provided.
+Abstract in English must not exceed 250 words (including Keywords).

 The content of the abstract should include the purpose, methods, results, and contribution of the research.
 It should only contain the information that appears in the text as well.
 It should contain no reference to figures, tables and citations published in the main text, and should not exceed 250 words.

-h) Each Table should be submitted on a separate page after References.
+i) Each Table should be submitted on a separate page after References.
 Tables should be double-spaced.
-Each table shall have a brief caption; explanatory matter should be in the footnotes below the table.
-The table shall contain means and the units of variation (SD, SE, etc.) and must be free of nonsignificant decimal places.
+Each table shall have a brief caption; explanatory matter should be in the footnotes below the table, not in a separate footnote at the bottom of the page.
+The table shall contain means and the units of measurement and must be free of nonsignificant decimal places.
 Abbreviations used in the tables must be consistent with those used in the text and figures.
-Definition symbols should be listed in the order of appearance, determined by reading horizontally across the table and should be identified by standard symbols.
+Symbols and abbreviations in the table should be listed in the order of their appearance, read horizontally across the table, and identified using standard symbols.
 All tables should be numbered consecutively Table 1, etc.

-j) Ensuring a Blind review: You can mention your and other authors' data ONLY in a separate "Authors" document.
-Main document should NOT INCLUDE any traces of authors' information.
-See Ensuring a Blind Review.
+l) Ensuring a Blind review: You can mention your and other authors' information ONLY in a separate "Author's page" document.
+The main document (manuscript) should NOT INCLUDE any traces of authors' information.

 The journal uses the APA reference system (Publication Manual of the American Psychological Association, 7th ed., 2019).
 For more information see: https://apastyle.apa.org/.
 The list of references should only include works that are cited in the text and that have been published or accepted for publication.
 Personal communications and unpublished works should only be mentioned in the text.
 References should be complete and contain all the authors (up to six) that have been listed in the title of the original publication.
 If the author is unknown, start with the title of the work.
 If you are citing a work that is in print but has not yet been published, state all the data and instead of the publication year write "in print".